WICG/manifest-incubations/tabbed-mode-explainer.md

 },
 ```

 The home tab is a pinned tab that, if enabled for an app, should be present in all app windows.
 Navigations outside of the home tab scope (as specified by `scope_patterns`) should open in a new tab instead of navigating the home tab.
-If the `home_tab` field is unset, it will default to `absent`.
+If the `home_tab` field is unset, then the app will not have a home tab.

 The `home_tab.scope_patterns` field allows the app to set a list of [URLPatterns](https://wicg.github.io/urlpattern/#urlpattern) to define the scope of the home tab.
 Navigation within the home tab going outside of this scope will be opened in a new tab, and navigation to a URL within the home tab scope will happen in the home tab.
 The [`URLPattern.baseURL`](https://wicg.github.io/urlpattern/#dom-urlpatterninit-baseurl) will be initialized to the parsed app scope, and apps will only be able to specify the pathname component of URLPattern.
 If the `scope_patterns` field is unset, then the home tab scope will only include the `start_url`.